gjn/gjn.github.io/_ws/contents/articles/the-beginning/index.md

 that monitors services and applications on the internet and reports downtimes.

-A single downtime event will get you an warning email by Pingdom.
+A single downtime event will get you a warning email by Pingdom.
 Getting a text message however means trouble.
 It's caused by an
 incident: a repeated failure from multiple Probes to reach the service.
 Being assertive, we quickly checked the service in question manually.